skozubek/FeedReader/README.md

 ## Starting application

-Open following [URL](https://skozubek.github.io/FeedReader/) to start the Fead Reader and see the output of provided tests.
+Open following [URL](https://skozubek.github.io/FeedReader/) to start the Feed Reader and see the output of provided tests.

 # Tests